Quantization for Matrix MultiplicationPart 2 of 4

 This achieves: D=(1κ)n+κfnaive(R/κ)nD = (1-\kappa) \cdot n + \kappa \cdot f_{\text{naive}}(R/\kappa) \cdot n

-Why this works: The ignored coordinates contribute variance (1κ)n\propto (1-\kappa)n, but the quantized coordinates are done well.
-The optimal κ\kappa balances these terms.
+Why this works: The ignored coordinates contribute variance $\propto (1-\kappa)n$, but the quantized coordinates are done well.
+The optimal $\kappa$ balances these terms.

 7. Conclusion